 914 - 920 F St

 MOCHI ICE CREAM

 Lynn Ikeda wakes up five days a week to create her grandfather’s secret mochi recipes.
-Throughout the years, she has added her own creations to the menu, including fresh fruit mochis & dark chocolate mochi filled with almond or macadamia nut toffee.
-Today, Kogetsu-Do is the last remaining manju-ya in the Central Valley providing traditional mochi for Japanese New Year's and special manju for community celebrations.
+Throughout the years, she has added her own creations to the menu, including fresh fruit mochis and dark chocolate mochi filled with almond or macadamia nut toffee.
+Today, Kogetsu-Do is the last remaining Manju-ya in the Central Valley providing traditional mochi for Japanese New Year's and special Manju for community celebrations.